syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 ## Set Sides for the children

-Docking Manager provides an attached `SideInDockMode` property that helps to dock a window at the required side.
+Docking Manager provides an attached property `SideInDockMode` that helps to dock a window at the required side.
 Since, `Left` is the default value, initially all the windows are docked in the left side.

 Set the `SideInDockMode` value as `Right` for “Solution Explorer” window to dock it on the right side.

-The `side` property has a `Tabbed` option used to tab a window on another window.
-The tabbing windows should be aware of the target window’s name.
-So, set “Output” window’s `TargetNameInDockedMode` as “SolutionExplorer” to Tab it on the “SolutionExplorer” window.
+The `side` property's `Tabbed` option is used to tab a window on another window.
+The tabbing windows need to be aware of the target window’s name.
+So, set “Output” window’s `TargetNameInDockedMode` as “SolutionExplorer” to tab it on the “SolutionExplorer” window.

 {% highlight xml %}
 <syncfusion:DockingManager x:Name="SyncDockingManager" UseDocumentContainer="True">